mtlynch/mtlynch.io/content/retrospectives/2024/11/index.md

 ### Bad: I constantly have to delete change history

-The thing I dislike most about the stacked diff workflow is that I end up deleting source history, which defeats the purpose of using source control.
+The thing I dislike most about the stacked diff workflow is that I end up deleting source history, which negates a big benefit of source control.

 Whenever I realize I should have made a change earlier in the stack, I have to do `git rebase`, which rewrites history.
 That means I have to force push to Github, which litters my changelist with all these ugly `force-pushed` entries: